top of page

 1. Start With Short, Manageable Bursts

-Short bouts of activity, sometimes called “exercise snacks”, help raise your heart rate without overwhelming your joints.
-Try:
+Short bouts of activity, often referred to as “exercise snacks,” can help raise your heart rate without overwhelming your joints.
+Consider trying:

 • 1–3 minutes of brisk marching or stepping